Hiba-Almade/Reading_Notes/301Course/class09.md

 ## What do we have to do to make a module available?
 Inside the initial module, one should specify what about the code should be able to be accessed outside the module.
 In the module `-->` module.exports =functionname; Then one should go back and set the function name equal to the require statement.

+## How do we bring another module into the file the we are working in?

+To include functions defined in another file in Node.js, we need to import the module. we will use the require keyword at the top of the file.

+The result of require is then stored in a variable which is used to invoke the functions using the dot notation.